hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 Hyperledger Fabric developers can take advantage of those techniques with no code changes to their existing chaincode deployments.
 Each chaincode execution generates a top-level trace and will report to an endpoint provided by the environment.
 They may desire to build additional spans to capture additional data, or report errors.
-The spans they create will correlate automatically to the parent span.
+The spans they create will correlate to the parent span using the local thread context.

 Developers may also create a trace before calling out to Fabric in their client code.
 The current trace information will be sent along with the message to the peer.